Whole-grain farro comfort food.

 Haunted by its absence, I set about trying to recreate it at home.
 Happily, Frankies’s food veers uncomplicated, so I was able to construct a version at home that is every bit as tasty and satisfying.

-Recipe Notes: Creamy Parmesan Farro Recipe
+Easy Stovetop Parmesan Farro Recipe Notes

 - The finished consistency should be creamy, and maybe even slightly broth-y.
 The finished farro should be soft, but still a little al dente.